Mar 11, 2026

 | Tech Tools | 50–70 |

-This is not the absolute data, but it's enough to take an idea of average DA scores in several niches.
+Note that this is not the absolute data, but it's enough to get an idea of average DA scores in several niches.

 Now we will discuss them one by one in detail.

-Websites with higher domain authority tend to rank better than competitors targeting the same keywords in the same niche.
+Websites with higher domain authority tend to rank better than competitors.
 Let's say two websites write about the same topic.
-They used the same keyword, and the content quality is also similar.
-Which one ranks higher?
+They used the same keyword, and the content quality and coverage are also similar.
+Which one will rank higher?

 Most probably, the one with the stronger domain authority.
 Google has seen that site before.
 It has links from other trusted sites.
 So Google ranks it up.

-It is very easy with our website domain authority checker tool.
-Go to the tool, paste the URL of your site, and click the “Check Domain Authority” button.
-The tool will provide you with DA scores, PA, spam score, and domain age within seconds.
+Go to the domain authority checker, paste the URL of your site, and click the “Check Domain Authority” button.
+The tool will instantly check DA, PA, Spam Score, and Domain Age within seconds.

 There is no fixed timeline.
 For a new website, moving from DA 1 to DA 20 can take 3 to 6 months with consistent link building.
 Going from DA 30 to DA 50 can take a year or more.
-It all depends on how fast you earn quality backlinks from strong, unique domains.
+It all depends on your content strategy and how fast you earn quality backlinks from strong, relevant, and unique domains.

 DA (Domain Authority) is a metric by Moz.
 DR (Domain Rating) is a metric by Ahrefs.
-Both measure your site's backlink strength.
-But they use different algorithms and data sources.
+Both measure your site's potential strength in SERPs, but they are calculated with different algorithms and data sources.

 Feel free to share your feedback and suggestions